-NOTICE IS HEREBY GIVEN that the 2009 Annual Meeting of Stockholders of Hingham Institution for Savings (the "Bank") will be held at the Old Derby Academy, 34 Main Street, Hingham, Massachusetts 02043, on Thursday, April 30, 2009 at 4:00 p.m. local time (the "Meeting") for the following purposes, all as set forth in the attached Proxy Statement:
+NOTICE IS HEREBY GIVEN that the 2010 Annual Meeting of Stockholders of Hingham Institution for Savings (the "Bank") will be held at the Old Derby Academy, 34 Main Street, Hingham, Massachusetts 02043, on Thursday, April 29, 2010 at 4:00 p.m. local time (the "Meeting") for the following purposes, all as set forth in the attached Proxy Statement:

-- 1. To elect five Class III Directors of the Bank, each to hold office until the 2012 Annual Meeting of Stockholders of the Bank and until his or her respective successor is duly elected and qualified; - 2.
-To elect a Clerk of the Bank, to hold office until the next Annual Meeting of Stockholders, and until his or her successor is duly elected and qualified; and -).
-To transact such other business as may properly come before the Meeting or any adjournment or postponement thereof.
+- 1. To elect six Class I Directors, each to hold office until the 2013 Annual Meeting of Stockholders of the Bank, and one Class III Director of the Bank, to hold office until the 2012 Annual Meeting of Stockholders of the Bank, and until his or her respective successor is duly elected and qualified; - 2.
+To elect a Clerk of the Bank, to hold office until the next Annual Meeting of Stockholders, and until his or her successor is duly elected and qualified; and - 3.
+To transact such other business as may properly come before the Meeting or any adjournment or post-ponement thereof.

-The Board of Directors has fixed the close of business on March 11, 2009, as the record date for the determination of stockholders entitled to receive notice of, and to vote at, the Meeting and any adjournments or postponements thereof.
+The Board of Directors has fixed the close of business on March 10, 2010, as the record date for the determination of stockholders entitled to receive notice of, and to vote at, the Meeting and any adjournments or postponements thereof.